TegaRorobi/HNGx-backend-stage2-task/DOCUMENTATION.md

 The `Person` model possesses the following fields:

 - `name` - CharField with the unique argument set to `True`.
-This field will be used as the lookup field for the detail endpoint.
+This field will be used as a lookup field for the detail endpoint.
 - `email` - EmailField, which comes with an EmailValidator and stores the email address of the instance.
 - `bio` - TextField with the `null` and `blank` arguments set to `True` and stores a short biography of the instance